betamos/Node-Growler/README.md

 Node Growler
 ============
-A [Growl][1] server for [node.js][2] which sends notifications to remote and local Growl clients.
-It can be used to display notifications on the screen clients using GNTP which are shown on the client machine.
-It can be used for sending notifications on the screen.
+A [Growl][1] server for [node.js][2] which sends notifications to remote and local Growl clients using [GNTP][3].
+Could for example be used to notify you when something happens on your node.js server, e.g. a user just logged in.

 Installation
 ------------